ammarkandel/Restaurant-Page/README.md

 # Restaurant-Page

-## Simple page restaurant for learning setup webpack
+## Simple page restaurant for setup webpack

 ### How to run this project